sora-xor/sora2-substrate-js-library/doc.md

 #### **api.query.multicollateralBondingCurvePool.incentivisedCurrenciesNum**

-> Number of reserve currencies selling which user will get rewards, namely all registered collaterals except PSWAP and VAL.
+> Number of reserve currencies selling which user will get rewards, namely all registered collaterals except PSWAP and VAL

 arguments: -